THE MOST TRUSTED COPYCAT RECIPES

 Menu Description: "Our own special recipe made with fresh ground chuck, pork, mild onions, green peppers and more.
 Served with mashed potatoes, brown gravy and garlic toast."

 Here's a great meatloaf recipe to add to your dinnertime repertoire.
 This luscious loaf combines ground chuck with ground pork along with bread crumbs, green onion, garlic, carrot and green pepper for one of the best classic American meatloaves.
 Use a perforated nesting meatloaf pan if you've got one so that the fat drains out into the pan below.
 If you don't have one of those, a regular loaf pan will still work fine.
-But use a large one, my Claim Jumper meatloaf recipe makes a pretty big loaf.
+But use a large one, my Claim Jumper meatloaf copycat recipe makes a pretty big loaf.

 Complete the Claim Jumper experience with my recipes for their cheesy garlic bread and cheese potato cakes.